Professional team working on laptops in modern workspace

 Here's What Most People Get Wrong

-They see "bad credit" and assume nobody will lend to them.
+They see "limited credit history" and assume nobody will lend to them.
 They don't even apply.
 They figure the bank already said no, so everyone will say no.

 Wrong.
 They just pay more for it.
 And here's the part that surprises people — the rate gap between a 580 and a 680 is smaller than you think.

-That's a $6,000 difference over the life of the loan.
+On a $50K working capital loan, the difference between a 580 and a 680 credit score might be a few thousand dollars over the life of the loan.
 Real money, sure.
 But not the insurmountable gap most people imagine.
 And if the $50K lets you land a $120K contract?
 The ROI makes the rate irrelevant.

 Frequently Asked Questions